 Eye care professionals specialize in understanding how the human eye really works, as well as diseases and conditions that affect your vision – many of which do not have obvious symptoms.
 Eye doctors know how age and risk factors affect vision over time for young and old, and they understand the benefits and features of corrective lenses including eyeglasses and contacts.

-Our optometrists take the time to explain the results of your eye exam, describe your options and listen to your eye care needs.
+Our optometrists in Calgary, AB take the time to explain the results of your eye exam, describe your options and listen to your eye care needs.
 Because maintaining good eye health is an ongoing partnership, we encourage you to ask questions and share your health information, which could be vital to monitoring, diagnosing and treating potential vision problems.

 Dr. Taneja-Dhaliwal remembers the patient who was unable to find the perfect contact lenses because he worked in a very dusty environment.
 Dr. Taneja-Dhaliwal was able to find a solution to the patient’s issue, and the patient was very grateful.
 Dr. Taneja-Dhaliwal enjoys helping patients find their individual eye care solution.

-Dr. Thind-Gill’s interest in optometry began while she was working as an assistant at a local optometry clinic during her undergraduate studies.
+Dr. Thind-Gill’s keen interest in optometry began while she was working as an assistant at a local optometry clinic during her undergraduate studies.
 This position provided her with the knowledge and interest of helping people with their vision and selection of suitable eyewear/lenses.
 Dr. Thind-Gill enjoys being thorough in her examinations, so her patients are able to understand their eye health.
 She has a keen interest in dry eye therapy and studying ocular disease.

 When not seeing patients, she enjoys travelling and spending quality time with her family.